-A more detailed list of SCGs is provided on NYSDEC Website titled "Index of Standards, Criteria and Guidance (SCGs) for Investigation and Remediation of Inactive Hazardous Waste Disposal Sites.
-Applicable SCGs for the Site were utilized from the following sources.
+Table 1 presents a list of SCGs applicable to the Site.
+The list was derived from the NYSDEC website titled "Index of Standards, Criteria and Guidance (SCGs) for Investigation and Remediation of Inactive Hazardous Waste Disposal Sites."
+In summary, applicable SCGs for the Site were identified predominantly from the following sources.